 Treatment for ADHD (and ADD) can vary, but medication is often used to help manage symptoms.
 Speak to a healthcare professional if this is something you would like to explore.

 In addition, therapy and counseling can be useful for treating ADHD.
 Behavioral therapy, which focuses on changing behavior through rewards and consequences has proven to be helpful for people with ADHD.
 Cognitive behavioral therapy, which focuses on changing negative thought patterns, is also widely used and effective.

 Some people with ADHD find that their symptoms reflect a mix from both the inattentive and hyperactive-impulsive types — leading to a diagnosis of combined type ADHD.
 This is the most common presentation of ADHD.

-While ADHD has these distinct subtypes or presentations, people with ADHD can show any number or combination of these symptoms throughout their lifetime.
+While ADHD has three distinct subtypes or presentations, people with ADHD can show any number or combination of these symptoms throughout their lifetime.
 As for the terminology, "ADHD" is the official name - but depending on your diagnosis, maybe you feel “ADD” suits you better.